josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX _Casefiles/🧠 fisher_fork_theory.md

 Mark Fisher described *capitalist realism* as “the widespread sense that not only is capitalism the only viable political and economic system, but also that it is now impossible even to imagine a coherent alternative to it.”

 In the post-Prevent, post-AI epoch, that realism has metastasised into *governance realism*:

 > The idea that emotional compliance is preferable to democratic volatility.
 > That affective neutrality is safer than politicised care.
 > That containment is kinder than justice.

+Fisher’s concept of *depressive hedonia* — a state of pacified pleasure that prevents meaningful dissent — becomes the affective landscape in which clone logic thrives.

 ---